Houses of Pickleball Official Rules & Policies Guide

 All rules of Houses of Pickleball competition are governed by the most current rules of USA Pickleball except for the rules outlined in this document, summarized below:

-Coaching is allowed in between rallies while the ball is NOT in play.
+2. Coaching allowed between rallies (when ball is not in play)

 OTHER RULES